In the previous chapter we discovered how

 découvert comment matcher des chemins de segments avec la méthode

-.
+on.
 Maintenant nous allons voir comment capturer la

 valeur d'un segment et la stocker dans un hash appellé

-pour l'utiliser plus tard.
+inbox pour l'utiliser plus tard.

-Let's consider this value for PATH_INFO
+Let's consider this value for PATH_INFO:

-Prenons cette valeur pour PATH_INFO
+Prenons cette valeur pour PATH_INFO:

-Here's the code to match the segment "hello"
+Here's the code to match the segment "hello" and

-capture the segment "world"
+capture the segment "world":

-Voici le code qui matche avec le segment "hello"
+Voici le code qui matche avec le segment "hello" et

-qui capture le segment "world"
+qui capture le segment "world":

 require "syro" App = Syro.new do on "hello" do on :name do get do res.text "Hello #{inbox[:name]}" end end end end env = { "REQUEST_METHOD" => "GET", "PATH_INFO" => "/hello/world", } p App.call(env)